Bed Bath & Beyond posts surprise fall in quarterly same-store sales

-(Reuters) - Home furnishing retailer Bed Bath & Beyond Inc (BBBY.O) on Wednesday reported a surprise fall in quarterly comparable store sales amid intense competition.
+Sept 26 (Reuters) - Home furnishing retailer Bed Bath & Beyond Inc on Wednesday reported a surprise fall in quarterly comparable store sales amid intense competition.

 Total same-store sales fell 0.6 percent in the second quarter ended Sept.
 1, continuing their slide for the sixth straight quarter.
 Analysts on average had expected a rise of 0.33 percent in comparable sales, according to Thomson Reuters I/B/E/S.